Page Banner

 For insurance questions, please contact the Dept. of Financial Services - Division of Consumer Services.

-For information about your rights as a renter or a landlord, review The Florida Bar Consumer Pamphlet.
+For information about your rights as a renter or a landlord, review the Dept of Agriculture & Consumer Services' Landlord and Tenet Law in Florida web page.

 For an assessment, please contact a certified home inspector or foundation specialist in your area.